servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 Ephesus marks the golden beginning—faithful in labor, sound in doctrine, yet cooling in affection.
 Beneath the literal message lies a prophetic pattern: the spiritual shadow of Babylon lingering over a people transitioning from old covenant night into new covenant dawn.
 With the head established, the body may now descend.
-The next chapter follows the church of Smyrna, where persecution replaces privilege and the light of dawn breaks into open conflict.
+The narrative now turns to the church of Smyrna, where persecution replaces privilege and the light of dawn breaks into open conflict.

 ---